mcexotic/public/README.md

-# Welcome to MC Exotic public repository
+# MC Exotic Public Repository

 ## What is this?
+Bug reports?
+Suggestions...?
-Welcome to the official bug reports and suggestions repository for MC Exotic Towny server.
-This platform is dedicated to improving the gameplay experience by addressing technical issues and considering valuable feedback.
-We encourage our players to actively report bugs and share innovative ideas that can enhance the overall game experience.
+Welcome to the MC Exotic public repository!
+We're dedicated to improving our game, addressing any technical issues, and valuing your feedback.
+We encourage players to report bugs and share suggestions that can better the game for everyone.
+Let's work together to enhance MC Exotic!

 ## Rules & Guidelines: